Faustian Bargains

 When you buy CoCos, you are effectively the "insurer", bear that in mind.
 Banks are benefiting from your generosity given you are providing the "crash protection" insurance and to do so they entice investors by offering higher coupons.
 There is no free lunch there..." - source Macronomics, July 2016

-Many gullible investors in the Coco bond space are now facing up to the “Faustian bargain” they have made given Lloyds Banking Group will not redeem a 750 million euro ($817.58 million) “CoCo” bond.
+Many gullible investors in the Coco bond space are now facing up to the "Faustian bargain" they have made, given Lloyds Banking Group (NYSE:LYG) will not redeem a 750 million euro ($817.58 million) "CoCo" bond.
 The bonds will reset to a new fixed coupon until the next call date in June 2025.
 Although Lloyds has a solid Tier 1 capital base of 16.9%, regulatory pressure and the increase in yields on risky debt during the current crisis has forced even the better capitalised banks to prioritise their financing costs.
-As indicated on the 27th of May entitled “CoCo Bond Investors Face a Covid-19 Reckoning”, the “Faustian bargain” is unraveling for some naïve investors:
+As indicated on the 27th of May entitled "CoCo Bond Investors Face a Covid-19 Reckoning", the "Faustian bargain" is unraveling for some naïve investors:

 "Lloyds Banking Group Plc, a large British lender, has just become the third European bank this year to do what was once unthinkable and decline to redeem an outstanding "CoCo" bond at its first call date.
 This form of hybrid debt - also known as additional tier 1 (or AT1) regulatory capital - is especially risky because the investor bears the losses if the bank fails, and it usually pays a generous interest rate.